pure100kim/WinchRack_Type2/README.md

-v6cl (방탄쪼끼) is a nice member of the same country and Voron User kakao chat room.
-He is adept at design and has helped shortcomings in the multi-color ERCF buffer, for which we are grateful.
+v6cl (방탄쪼끼) is a nice member of the same country and Voron User kakao chat room. <br>
+He is adept at design and has helped shortcomings in the multi-color ERCF buffer, for which we are grateful. <br>
 Building upon his design, I have received wonderful ideas to modify the structure for improved spatial aspects and easier spool install.

+방탄쪼끼님 멋져요!

-You can access his original material through the link below.
+You can access his original material through the link below.<br>

 v6cl WinchRack original Verison github : https://github.com/v6cl/WinchRack/tree/main